-This standing might change soon, however, since we’re still at the dawn of the Wi-Fi 6 era.
+However, this standing might change soon since we’re still at the dawn of the Wi-Fi 6 era.
 You’ll find more next-gen purpose-built systems, including the already-announced Netgear Orbi RBK852, in the next couple of months.

 Like other Wi-Fi 6 solutions, the mAX Pro AX11000 is very expensive, with the suggested retail price of around $650 for a set of two (or a single router for about $380).
 But cost aside, it’s a practical, fast, and easy-to-use mesh for a large home with a Gigabit-class broadband plan.

-(By the way, there’s a lesser but similar mAX Plus AX7800 version that has lower-tier hardware for a friendlier cost.)
+(By the way, there’s a lesser but similar mAX Plus AX7800 version with lower-tier hardware for a friendlier cost.)

-If you live in a medium home, though, the similarly-priced standalone Netgear RAX200, or the Asus GT-AX1100, probably makes more sense and will give you a lot more features, including the multi-gig capability.
+If you live in a medium home, though, the similarly-priced standalone Netgear RAX200, or the Asus GT-AX1100, probably makes more sense and will give you many more features, including the multi-gig capability.

-- No web interface, mobile app feels unfinished and severely lacks features and Wi-Fi settings
+No web interface, the mobile app feels unfinished and severely lacks features and Wi-Fi settings

 ARRIS SURFboard mAX Pro: Familiar concept, powerful hardware